 As a professional B2B marketer I get the value of branding but I also believe all the hype surrounding it is doing serious damage to the marketing profession.
 The public (and many business owners) believe marketing equals advertising or branding and that is a problem.

-I am not saying branding does not have a value but to give an example from our ancient ancestors.
+I am not saying branding does not have a value but let’s example from our ancient ancestors.
 Art flourished in the ancient Greek, Roman and Egyptian societies.
 Why?
 Because in those societies food was plentiful and the society was well organised and structured.
 My point is this – if your prime focus is having enough to eat in the coming days and weeks you are not going to worry too much about your artistic side.
 Now swap branding for art and food for orders and perhaps you get my point.

 Perhaps the problem starts at the very top.
 The Chartered Institute of Marketing (CIM) has a major programme underway (#Marketing2025) to try and make itself more relevant.
 As a member of the CIM since the early 1990’s and a Chartered Marketer I read the recent article by the CIM Chief Executive on the subject in the CIM magazine.